MicrosoftDocs/query-docs/query-languages/dax/previousyear-function-dax.md

 ## Remarks

-- This function returns all dates from the previous year given the latest date in the input parameter.
-For example, if the latest date in the **dates** argument refers to the year 2009, then this function returns all dates for the year of 2008, up to the specified **year_end_date**.
+- This function returns all dates from the previous year, using the first date in the column used as input.
+For example, if the first date in the **dates** argument refers to the year 2009, then this function returns all dates for the year of 2008, up to the specified **year_end_date**.

 - The **dates** argument can be any of the following:
   - A reference to a date/time column.